xmusphlkg/CNIDS/Report/history/latest/SARS-CoV.md

-Seasonal Patterns: According to the provided data, no clear seasonal pattern is observed for SARS-CoV cases and deaths in mainland China prior to October 2023.
-The number of cases and deaths remained consistently low throughout the years, showing no significant fluctuations or patterns.

-Peak and Trough Periods: There are no identifiable peak and trough periods in the data.
-The number of cases and deaths consistently remained at zero or very low levels throughout the entire period.

-Overall Trends: The overall trend for SARS-CoV cases and deaths in mainland China before October 2023 is characterized by a consistently low and stable number.
-There is no significant increase or decrease observed over time.

-Discussion: The provided data suggests that there were no reported cases or deaths attributed to SARS-CoV in mainland China before October 2023.
-This implies that the virus was not actively circulating or causing a significant impact during this period.
-It is important to note that the absence of reported cases does not necessarily imply the absence of the virus, as surveillance and reporting systems may vary.
-However, based on the available data, there is no evidence of a SARS-CoV outbreak or significant transmission in mainland China prior to October 2023.
 ## Introduction

 Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV) is a zoonotic virus belonging to the family Coronaviridae.
 It was identified in 2003 as the cause of an outbreak of severe respiratory illness that emerged in China in 2002.
 SARS-CoV is characterized by fever, cough, and often progresses to pneumonia.
 Human-to-human transmission occurs mainly through respiratory droplets.
 The global outbreak was contained by 2004, with over 8,000 cases and nearly 800 deaths reported.
 The experience with SARS-CoV informed responses to later emerging coronaviruses such as MERS-CoV and SARS-CoV-2.